gazebo-web/gazebosim-web-frontend/README.md

 this website to `https://gazebosim.org`.

 Github actions will automatically deploy `staging` on push.
-The `production` branch will only deploy when an authorized user triggers the deployment on the Github UI.
+The `production` branch will only deploy when an authorized user approves the deployment on the Github Actions UI.

 ### Deployment to `integration` environment